 Walter C. Righton

-Biography: Walter C. Righton was born on August 29, 1918, in the state of Illinois.
+Biography: Walter Charles Righton was born on August 29, 1918, in Chicago, Cook County, Illinois.
 He attended grammar school before going to work to help the family.
 Walter worked for a grease and oil manufacturing company prior to entering the service.

 Service Time: Walter joined the army on Jan.
-29, 1942, at Camp Grant in Illinois.
-At the time, he was living in Cook County, IL.
+29, 1942, at Camp Grant in Il.
 He was assigned to the 704th Tank Destroyer Battalion and specifically drove a fuel truck.
 Keeping fuel in the tank destroyers was an extremely important job which would later earn him the nickname, Gas Can Wally.
-For his efforts under fire near St. James, France, in August of 1944, he received a Purple Heart and a Bronze Star.
-Walter reached the rank of Technician Grade 5 during his time in the service.

 Walter passed away on January 10, 2005, and was buried at the Abraham Lincoln National Cemetery in Illinois.
 I want to thank Erwin Verholen for providing this information.